 Fontinalis Antipyretica, are great very hardy, and tolerable plants that are great for beginner enthusiasts.
 That does not go without stating that it does still have some requirements when it comes to maintaining this moss.
 Here are a few need to know tips when it comes to the care and propagation of willow moss:

 How to grow

-Being a fully aquatic plant, willow moss wil only require the usual water changes any other plant of this type would require.
+Being a fully aquatic plant, willow moss will only require the usual water changes any other plant of this type would require.
 Willow moss should never be left out of the water for long periods of time or it will start to brown and wither away.
-If for any reason the brown color sets in, simply replacing the plant in ideal water conditions should promote regrowth and browner areas can be trimmed away.
+If for any reason the brown color sets in, simply replacing the plant in ideal water conditions should promote regrowth and browner areas that can be trimmed away.